matomo-org/developer-documentation/docs/master/Piwik/Period/Range.md

 ### `getLocalizedShortString()` <a name="getLocalizedShortString"></a>

-Returns the current period as a localized short string
+Returns the current period as a localized short string.

 #### Signature